fatyogi/epever-upower-tracer/README.md

 ![Typical EPever Tracer setup](epsolars-docs/epever-tracer.webp)

 **EPSolar UPower** [hybrid inverters](https://www.epever.com/product/upower-1000-5000w-hybrid-inverter-charger/) are the more recent addition to EPSOLAR family.
 They are devices combining MPPT chargers and inverters, and they are great at what they do especially in a semi-off-grid situation where AC power is unreliable.
 However, it is difficult to get them monitored if you have a Linux machine as they are still uncommon and the protocol is not publicly available.

-Out of my communication with EPSolar I managed to obtain the list of registers and develop a UPower Python module.
+Out of my communication with EPSolar I managed to obtain [the list of registers](epsolars-docs/Upower-communication-protocol-20190411.xlsx) and develop a UPower Python module for monitoring UPower devices.

 ![UPower Series](epsolars-docs/upower-front.png)